pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 Limit laws are results about the convergence of the sample mean distribution as the number of samples taken increases.
 Why does this matter?
 The distribution over which we take sample means may be any distribution, including the distribution of an estimator values.
 Since the essence of estimation is averaging, it helps to know how averages behave as the number of samples taken increases.
 Note that, as with estimators, all limit laws presuppose that (1) samples are drawn independently and (2) samples are drawn from the same distribution.
 In other words, we only deal with independently and identically distributed (IID) samples.

 ### 2.1.
 Laws of large numbers
-These laws are results about the convergence of spread in the sample mean distribution.
+These laws are results about the convergence of spread of the sample mean distribution.

 #### 2.1.1.
 Weak law of large numbers
 $\displaystyle \lim_{n \rightarrow \infty} \bar{\mathbb{P}}_n([\mu(\mathbb{P}) - \epsilon, \mu(\mathbb{P}) + \epsilon]) = 1, \forall \epsilon > 0$